 The consumerization of information technology (IT) is witnessing the integration by users of their personally owned consumer mobile computing devices with work based functions.
 This is reported to be increasing productivity, but introduces various security threats to the enterprise (Marcos, 2012).
 Threats to mobile devices can include malware, loss or theft, communication interception, exploitation and interception (Juniper Networks, 2011).
 Mobile Device Management (MDM) offers features to assist in configuring mobile devices such that they more closely comply with usage policies (Withers, 2012).
-A list of features available in MDM can include remotely locking and wiping lost or stolen devices, application management, password enforcement, inventory and asset management, security and policy compliance, remote location of lost devices, integration with enterprise services such as e-mail and certificate authorities, backup and restore services.
+A list of features available in MDM can include remotely locking and wiping lost or stolen devices, application management, password enforcement, inventory and asset management, security and policy compliance, remote location of lost devices.
 A variety of MDM solutions are offered by vendors, with a diversity of architectures and specifications.
 The selection of an optimal solution for any given scenario could be assisted by the use of quantitative methods.